aws-samples/virtual-immersion-week-labs/cicd-eks-fargate/README.md

 ## Deploying applications to Amazon EKS and AWS Fargate with a CI/CD pipeline based on AWS CodeBuild.

+### Before you begin

+Please make sure that you are working within the region that your instructor has told you to.
+Failure to do so could result in the laboratory not working as expected.

 ### Create a AWS Cloud9 environment

 Click on the Services menu at the top left corner of the screen, and enter **Cloud9** into the search bar, then click on the *Cloud9* menu item.